 Section 504 of the International Fire Code is supplemented with the following:

 Buildings with enclosed interior courtyards (IFC 504.5).
 New buildings with enclosed interior courtyards shall have a straight, direct access corridor or stairway or both from the exterior to the courtyard at a location acceptable to the fire marshal.
 Stairways shall comply with IFC 1011 and corridors shall comply with IFC 1020.
 The access shall have a minimum width of 4 feet, or an alternative width as directed by the fire marshal, and be large enough to carry a 35-foot-long sectional ladder, with a minimum folded length of 20 feet, directly from the exterior to the courtyard without obstructions.
-The access door shall be marked at the street as "Direct access to courtyard."
+The access door shall be marked at the ((street)) road as "Direct access to courtyard."

-SECTION 172.
+SECTION 176.
 Ordinance 14915, Section 56, and K.C.C.
 17.04.450 are hereby amended to read as follows: